- Some research suggests that zinc may help boost testosterone levels.

 Because obese individuals tend to have lower zinc levels, there’s even speculation zinc may play a role in how little or how much you weigh and your ability to gain and lose unwanted weight (12).

 Get More Zinc

 Excited by the science—or just curious to see what zinc can do for you?
-Adding zinc is easy, and can be done through diet, supplementation, or a combination of the two.
+Adding zinc is easy, and can be done through food sources, supplementation, or a combination of the two.

 “The RDA or recommended dietary allowance for zinc in men is 11 milligrams a day,” says Ehsani.
 “You can increase the zinc intake in your diet by eating more shellfish such as oysters, crab, and lobster, which provide some of the best sources of zinc in food,” she says.
 “Zinc is also found in red meat, poultry, wheat germ, and fortified cereals.
 Beans, nuts, whole grains, and dairy also contain some zinc.”

 While true zinc deficiencies are rare, many men need a regular zinc supplement in order to meet their daily needs.

 If you suspect a possible zinc deficiency, ask your doctor to have your levels checked.
 You may need to fortify your diet with some additional “Z” in the form of supplements.

 Ehsani suggests NOW zinc glycinate —”the most easily absorbed form of zinc,” she says.
 The brand is third-party certified and produced in a GMP (Good Manufacturing Practices) certified facility, which helps assure that the identity, strength, quality, and purity of the product are accurate.